 The Mobile Reveal is a sticky ad that appears to float above the page content.
-It appears at the bottom of mobile pages on page load and disappears after the user scrolls down.
-If the user engages with the creative, the ad will remain in place.
-If the user scrolls down to the bottom, then scrolls back to the top, the ad will reappear again.
+It appears at the bottom of mobile web pages on page load.
+If the user engages with the creative the ad will remain in place.
+It will hide when the user scrolls down and unhide when the user scrolls back up.

 This highly-visible ad has a 100% horizontal width so it can flex to accommodate various screen sizes.
 It consists of vertically-resizing components between multiple expansion states that allow animations and videos to play continuously across each state.
 Since the ad sticks to the bottom of the page, creative that features animated resizes will resize up.

 There are three states that can be used in the Mobile Reveal’s creative: Intro, Collapse and Maximum.
 The Intro and Collapse states must be used.
 The Maximum state is optional.

 - Intro: This state is displayed first.
 It often contains an animation to attract the user’s attention.
 It should be no more than 150 pixels high.
 Once the intro is over, it should automatically close to the Collapse state.
 The intro should be no more than 10 seconds long.

 - Collapse: This state should be no more than 50 pixels high and must provide the user the ability to expand into the Maximum state if that state is to be used.